Rachana-Kaparthi/iiitb-asic/README.md

 2. Synchronous
    -Synchronous set - Output of the flop goes high when set goes high and clock signal crosses positive edge.
    -synchronous reset - Output of the flop goes low when reset goes high and clock signal crosses positive edge.

-   I have synthesized D-flipflop using aynchronous set/reset and Synchronous set/reset inputs using Yosys and ouputs of which are given below -
+   I have synthesized D-flipflop using aynchronous set/reset and Synchronous set/reset inputs using Yosys, ouputs of which are given below -